seanchalmers24635/synth/README.md

 The video is from [a presentation by Dror Ayalon](https://2017.pygotham.org/talks/music-synthesis-in-python/) at the PyGotham event in 2017.

-Let's have a go at that :)  Ok
+Let's have a go at that :)

 ## Setup your git project